 Our experienced daycare accident attorneys at Cohen & Jaffe will conduct a thorough investigation and present a detailed case as we enter negotiations on your behalf with insurers for the daycare center and/or other liable parties.
 We’ll press hard for an appropriate settlement so your family can get on with recovery without financial worries.

 If insurance companies will not agree to a reasonable settlement warranted by the facts of the case, we will be prepared to go to court to fight for justice on your behalf.

 Contact a Long Island Daycare Center Injury Attorney Today

-If your child has been injured while in the care of a daycare center in New York, you should seek the guidance of a trusted child injury attorney.
+If your child has been injured while in the care of a daycare center in Long Island, you should seek the guidance of a trusted child injury attorney.
 Do not sign any papers offered by any representative of the daycare center or its attorneys or insurance company without first talking to a Long Island daycare injury attorney from Cohen & Jaffe.
 We can help you pursue fair compensation for the injury your child has suffered and its impact on your family.

 Contact us today to learn how we can help you.
 We do not charge for an initial legal consultation.
 Call us or fill out our online contact form for an immediate response.
 We can meet wherever is most convenient for you – our offices, your home or workplace or at the hospital.

 For a free legal consultation with a lawyer serving Long Island, call 516-358-6900